Wodan58/Moy/README.md

 Moy
 ---

-This is [Joy1](https://github.com/Wodan58/joy1) implemented with Lex and Yacc and some additions.
+This is [Joy1](https://github.com/Wodan58/joy1) implemented with Lex and Yacc and some additions: round, fget, filetime, sametype, casting, and etch.
 This project depends on the [BDW garbage collector](https://github.com/ivmai/bdwgc).

 Changes